 Schroth therapy is a physical therapy concept including manual techniques, and therefore the certification courses will be offered exclusively to physical therapists (physiotherapists).
 Interested physicians were referred to SOSORT, SRS, scoliosis meetings and conferences, as well as special courses or visitations in related clinical centers.
 Orthotists were referred to the ISST-training courses for orthotists in cooperation with Human Study.

-Observers are not allowed to participate at ISST-Basic courses part II and could not participate at all when real patients are treated in a course, e.g., Asklepios combo course.
+Observers are not allowed to participate at ISST-Basic Courses 2 and could not participate at all when real patients are treated in a course, e.g., Asklepios combo course.

 2.1 SOSORT Guidelines